-Talking about the solutions, there are many possible reason behind a slow device.
-It could be a buggy App or an unupdated Android device.
+Talking about the solutions, there could be many possible reason behind a slow device.
+It could be a buggy App or an un updated Android device.
 Today we’ll discuss all different possibilities to look over.
 You would surely find a solution for your slow device from any one of this methods.
 Let’s begin with 21 ways to make your Android phone run faster.
 Also, if you’re looking for battery tips, you can check our discussion on Smartphone batteries and Overnight charging Myths.

-This is the most common & easy solution for a slow or not responding Home screen.
-If you use a phone which isn’t updated, you might experience slow down or sudden crash while opening App drawer, Scrolling through Home screens etc. As third Party launchers replace your Stock Launcher with an updated and light Launcher, it pretty much fixes the lag.
+This is the most common & easy solution for a slow Home screen.
+If you use a phone which isn’t updated, you might experience slow down or random not responding errors while opening App drawer, Scrolling through Home screens etc. A third party launcher which is well optimized and updated frequently would help to solve this issue.
 As launchers are frequently updated by their developers they come with the latest performance and UI tweaks.

-Majority of the time people experience lag issues while opening Apps or anything.
-90% of the time its the Animation bug, Turning off the Animation would fix App launch lags or black screen.
-To turn Animations Off Goto Developer Options ( If you can’t see it, Goto About Phone > Tap on the build Number for 6-7 times.
+Majority of the time users experience lag while opening Apps.
+Most of the time its the Animation which consumes the resources.
+Turning off the Animation would fix App launch lags or black screen.
+To turn Animations Off, Goto Developer Options ( If you can’t see it, Goto About Phone > Tap on the build Number for 7 times.
 Now, Go back to find Developer Options just above the About Phone) Find the options in the image & set it as mentioned below :

 - Set Window Animation Scale to “Animation off”.